 Interactive platform benefits visitors and students with information to navigate multi-campus system

 Finding the right building or the best place to park on a college campus can be challenging, especially for new students and visitors.
-OCC has made it easier with Virtual Tours and Maps to find classrooms, student centers, bookstores and even a good cup of coffee on any of the College’s five campuses in Oakland County.
+OCC has made it easier with Virtual Tours and Maps to find classrooms, student centers, bookstores and even a good cup of coffee on any of the College’s multi campus system in Oakland County.

 Maps are one of the most visited pages on the OCC website.
 The new Virtual platform provides detailed information with interactive 360-degree tours of each campus and each building with student-narrated video tours of key facilities.

 OCC student Katherine Lichtenberg said when she was a new student, she took a cell phone photo of a map hanging on the wall of the Auburn Hills campus to help find her way on campus.
 “These new interactive maps will be a great help especially for new students trying to find their way around the campus,” she said.

 “The Google maps we were using are not kept up to date and can be difficult to use,” said Michele Kersten-Hart, OCC manager of multi-media and web services.
 “They don’t provide the level of detail needed by students and visitors.
 Our new online maps continue to provide directions to each of our campuses but now offer so much more information in an easy-to-navigate, visually interactive way.”